MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 1. Open the **Setup.Microsoft.Flow.UIflow.exe** file.
 This file is likely in your **Downloads** folder after you downloaded it in the previous step.
 1. Follow the instructions in the **UI flows (preview) setup** installer to complete the installation.

-> [!TIP]
+> [!WARNING]
-> If you want to change the data collection setting, re-install UI flows and change the setting.
+> You must uninstall the UI flows app, and then reinstall it if you need to change the data collection settings.
+UI flows will no longer work if you change the data collection settings without uninstalling the UI flows app first.

 ## Activate the UI flows browser extension